 Your tumble dryer will have a warning light to tell you when the tank is getting full, but why not deal with it when you clean the filters?

 Clean the outside surfaces

-Keeping the outside surfaces of the appliance is a doddle.
+Keeping the outside surfaces of the appliance clean is a doddle.
 Simply use a soft cloth or sponge with a non-abrasive cleaning product and wipe gently.